Delta-8-THC- The New Cannabinoid On The Block?

 Are you impressed by the potential benefits of delta 8?
 If yes, should you make the switch to the newer cannabinoid?

 As with most new trends in the health and wellness industry, there are questions and important factors that you should consider before you start using delta 8, especially when they involve legal status and safety.

 Factors to Consider Before Using Delta 8

-Although many supporters of this newer cannabinoid insist that is only half potent as delta-9-THC, it is still psychoactive and may be intoxicating to some people.
+Although many supporters of this newer cannabinoid insist that it is only half potent as delta-9-THC, it is still psychoactive and may be intoxicating to some people.

 As you may already know, cannabinoids affect people differently.
 So while it may only cause a mild high in some people, it doesn’t mean it will have the same effect on you.
 It may even reduce your productivity or prevent you from carrying out your daily activities.

 It is better that you don’t drive or operate machinery after consumption.
 Is getting high a risk you are willing to take?

-Because of its low concentrations naturally in the plant, delta 8 has to be created in the lab by converting other cannabinoids.
+Because of its low concentrations naturally in the plant, delta 8 must be created in the lab by converting other cannabinoids.
 It includes such as CBD or delta-9-THC through a process known as isomerization.

 The primary safety concern is whether a qualified chemist performs the lab process.
 Is the environment sterile enough, and are they going to test all the products?
 To bring costs down, some producers may cut corners, risking the consumer’s safety.

 On usage, there are no reports of overdoses.
 However, because of its reduced potency, it is easy to overconsume delta-8, which can lead to unwanted experiences such as paranoia and anxiety, just like delta-9-THC.